microsoft/TableProvider/README.md

 pip install table_provider-0.1.0-py3-none-any.whl
 ```

-#### Azure login
+#### Azure Login
-- The default llm resources are LLM team's resources.
-You can ignore the resource configuration directly if you're a member of Excel team after az login.
+- The default LLM resources are the LLM team's resources.
+You can ignore the resource configuration directly if you're a member of the Excel team after az login.
-- If you aren't a member in Excel, you should have your own LLM resources in AOAI, and pass the LLM configuration in the input.
+- If you aren't a member of the Excel team, you should have your own LLM resources in AOAI and pass the LLM configuration in the input.

-#### Usage example
+#### Usage Example
-- After installation of table provider, you're able to use the classes and functions under it.
+- After installation of the table provider, you're able to use the classes and functions under it.
-- A demo is like
+- A demo is as follows:
 ```python
 import pandas as pd
 from table_provider.controller.table_provider_controller import TableProviderController